-This study has been implemented by the International Tuning Academy, based in Deusto, Bilbao (ES) and Groningen (NL), in close cooperation with the Ministry of Education (MoE) of the People’s Republic of China.
-It responds to one of the follow-up actions identified in the field of education of the first round of the EU-China High Level People-to-People Dialogue (HPPD) held in Brussels on 18 April 2012.
-This action consists of initiating an EU-China “Tuning” joint study in 2012.
+Both phase I and phase II of the Tuning EU-China Study have been initiated in the framework of the EU-China High Level People-to People Dialogue (HPPD) of the People’s Republic of China and the Commission of the European Union.
+The Study responds to one of the follow-up actions identified in the field of education of the first round of the HPPD held in Brussels on 18 April 2012.
+This action consisted of initiating an EU-China “Tuning” joint study in 2012.
 The study should allow for (i) strengthening the compatibility of EU and China education systems, (ii) enhancing outcome-based education, (iii) overcoming obstacles to mobility, (iv) establishing commonly acknowledged quality criteria and (v) developing tools for mutual recognition.

 As in most other parts of the world in China degree programmes are still staff centred.
 It is the official policy of the Chinese authorities, however, to move to outcome based education, which in practice means a shift of paradigm in the way education is organised and offered.
 By basing higher education programmes on outcomes the compatibility of Chinese and European higher education (degree programmes) will be enhanced as well as mobility and recognition will be facilitated.
 This applies to mobility and recognition in both directions.
 Because Tuning and comparable approaches are developed and applied now in all parts of the world, the outcomes of a process of change will have a wider impact than just the cooperation between Europe and China.